 As this series reveals multiple cases of Amazon.com's unethical behaviour, we want to encourage you to consider looking for alternative online (or offline) stores.
 In this part, we'll have a closer look at Amazon Smile, and the apparent incentive it provides.
-We're examining what's really going on with Smile, and present you our own version of the Smile program.
+We're examining what's really going on with Smile.

 Why Amazon's smile program is a silly joke

 Through the Smile program, Amazon.com supports your favorite charity for any purchase you make.
-Therefore, we'll do just the same.
-HeiDoc.net will support your favorite charity for any purchase you would have made on Amazon.com, but make somewhere else, because of the information presented in this blog, or some other news report (about Amazon working conditions, destruction of returned goods, tax evasion strategies, and other unethical business practices).
+We had a programme to match the Amazon Smile donation if you buy your stuff elsewhere, but it was not very successful.
+We still enyourage you to make your purchases somewhere else, because of the information presented in this blog, or some other news report (about Amazon working conditions, destruction of returned goods, tax evasion strategies, and other unethical business practices).

-But let's have a look at the Amazon Smile program first.
+Let's have a detailed look at the Amazon Smile program.
 It doesn't cost anything, it supports your favorite charity, and there are no strings attached.
 Great for the charities, great for Amazon, great for you, right?
 No, wrong!

 Amazon gives a meagre 0.5% of the purchase value to charity.
 To raise just one dollar, people would have to spend $200 on Amazon.
 It's for good reason that Amazon doesn't reveal this fact on the Smile landing page.
 You really have to dig deeper to find it buried deep in the terms somewhere.